jai-dewani/Meme-Template-API/README.md

 This is a API created for my [memeify](https://github.com/jai-dewani/memeify) project which needs an API t get a list of images that are meme template with meta data about the meme.
 Feel free to use it for your personal projects, I would love to see what all different ideas people can come up with this projects!

 > It is currently in development phase, not hosted anywhere.
 Will update this when this changes 🤞
+UPDATE: It has been deployed to Deta, check it out here [https://memetemplate-api.deta.dev/](https://memetemplate-api.deta.dev/)

 ## Contribute